Alison Spencer (FS1 Teacher)

 You're probably doing it already!
 Finding out what they have done at nursery, discovering what they like and don't like, encouraging them to ask questions, listen to others and try out new skills all help support their learning process.
 Reading your child stories and helping them to learn nursery rhymes is particularly helpful.
 Learning the key words and phonetic patterns that are sent home is crucial to success in Key Stage 1.

-In both FS1 and FS2 we use 2 Build A Profile to make observations of your child and we send them to you fortnightly so you can see what your child has been learning.
+In both FS1 and FS2 we use Evidence Me to make observations of your child and we send them to you fortnightly so you can see what your child has been learning.
 These observations should also give you an insight of things your child may need to practise more, such as putting on and fastening their own coat/pencil grip or counting.
 We also hold parents evening every term to discuss your child's progress.
 If in doubt, ask your child's class teacher, who will be delighted to help you.